aoterolorenzo/changelog-guardian/README.md

 Automatic Gitlab Merge Request merge with a message of the kind `Resolve "Issue tittle"`.
 This pipe modifies the task title to match only `Issue title`

 For example: `Resolve "Add new provider"` -> `Add new provider`

+#### Jira tasks Pipe

+Detect Jira tickets in your tasks and grab all the info from a pre-configured Jira endpoint

+For example: `Working in jira task [JIRAKEY-01]` -> `Title of the Jira ticket`

+**The tasks categories, author, links... will be replaced with the info grabbed direclty from the Jira ticket**

 #### Natural Language tasks Pipe